Going to à Hong-Kong 香港: Formalities and administrative steps

 Register with Fil d'Ariane before you leave.
 The Public Service platform for French citizens traveling abroad.
 In the event of a political or natural problem in the country, you'll be warned directly and taken care of if necessary.
 And if anything happens to you, your loved ones can be contacted more quickly.

-In winter, Hong Kong is 7 hours ahead of France.
+In winter, Hong Kong is 7 hours behind France.
 For example, when it's 12pm in Paris, it's 7pm in Hong Kong.

-In summer, Hong Kong is + 6 hours ahead of France.
+In summer, Hong Kong is 6 hours behind France.
 When it's 12pm in Paris, it's 6pm in Hong Kong.
 There is no time change during the year in Hong Kong, which explains this variation.

 The official languages are Cantonese and English.
 On Hong Kong Island, the vast majority of residents speak fluent English.
 The further away you are from Central and the tourist areas, en route to the New Territories, the less so.
 Although Mandarin is not yet an official language in Hong Kong, its use has increased considerably since Hong Kong's handover to China in 1997.
 Mandarin is widely taught in schools.
 A recent study shows that 50% of Hong Kongers speak and understand Mandarin.
 Most Hong Kongers can switch from Cantonese to English and Mandarin with great ease in a single conversation.